JakePeralta7/GPO-Audit/Important Settings.md

 ## Computer Configuration
 ### Windows Settings
 #### Security Settings
+##### Account Policies
+###### Password Policy
+- Minimum password length

+    Set the minimum password length to higher limits.
+For example, for elevated accounts, passwords should be set to at least 15 characters, and for regular accounts at least 12 characters.
+Setting a lower value for minimum password length creates unnecessary risk.

+    Should be: The length you choose

 ##### Local Policies
 ###### Security Options
 - Network security: Do not store LAN Manager hash value on next password change